PlanetScale: The performant MySQL database platform

 By doing this:

-• Production database: we indicate it is the branch to connect our application deployed in production.
+- Production database: We indicate it is the database branch our application deployed in production connects to.

-• No direct update: The database can no longer be updated directly, but only by creating a deploy request.
+- No direct update: The database can no longer be updated directly; it can only be done by creating a deploy request.
 This prevents accidentally changing the database schema with an inconsistent one and crashes the application.

-• Source of truth: When merging a branch created from this branch, PlanetScale, will ensure that new changes are consistent.
+- Source of truth: PlanetScale will ensure that new changes are consistent when merging a branch created from this branch.
 Otherwise, the branch will be seen as conflicted.

 Create the table users